trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 Smart Rollup nodes can use these internal messages to know when blocks begin and end.

+## Commitments

+Some Smart Rollup nodes post commitments to layer 1, which include a hash of the current state of the kernel.
+If any node's commitment is different from the others, they play a refutation game to determine the correct commitment, eliminate incorrect commitments, and penalize the nodes that posted incorrect commitments.
+This process ensures the security of the Smart Rollup by verifying that the nodes are running the kernel faithfully.

+Only Smart Rollup nodes running in operator or maintenance mode post these commitments on a regular basis.
+Nodes running in other modes such as observer mode run the kernel and monitor the state of the Smart Rollup just like nodes in operator or maintenance mode, but they do not post commitments.
+Nodes running in accuser mode monitor other commitments and post their own commitment only when it differs from other commitments.

+## Bonds

+When a user runs a node that posts commitments, the protocol automatically locks a bond of 10,000 liquid, unstaked tez from user's account as assurance that they are running the kernel faithfully.
+If the node posts a commitment that is refuted, they lose their bond, as described in [Refutation periods](#refutation-periods).

+Because nodes have the length of the refutation to challenge another node's commitment, the bond stays locked until the end of the refutation period for the last commitment that the node posted.
+After that refutation period ends, the node operator can recover the bond, which unlocks their tez.
+To simplify the process, node operators can switch to bailout mode, which does not post commitments but continues to defend previously made commitments until the last refutation period ends.

 ### Reveal data channel

 Smart Rollups can request arbitrary information through the _reveal data channel_.